 Below are 4 favorite spices that are most popular this time of year.

-- Cloves: one of the oldest spices known for its aromatic smell.
+- Cloves: one of the oldest spices with a familiar aromatic smell.
 This spice is easy to find at grocery stores in whole or ground form.
-One of my favorite uses for clove is in a mulled apple cider mix.
+I love using this spice in my mulling apple cider recipe.

-- Ginger: can be found in most any Autumn recipe in the dried or root form.
+- Ginger: Found in most any Autumn recipe in the dried or root form.
 Most commonly found as a key ingredient in hot tea, winter soups, and many Autumn desserts such as gingerbread.
 I used this in my Whoopie Pie Recipe.

 - Turmeric: Turmeric is a flowering plant, but I keep missing mine when it blooms.
 Curcuma longa of the ginger family, Zingiberaceae, the roots of which are used in cooking.
 It is fairly easy to grow from grocery store roots.